Houdini 20.5 Nodes Geometry nodes

 The default value is 0.

-When there is no guiding (when all guide strength parameters are set to zero), the Tangent Field node finds the smoothest field over the surface.
+When there is no alignment guiding (when all alignment parameters are set to zero), the Tangent Field node finds the smoothest field over the surface.
 This smoothest field is equally smooth when globally rotated using the Global Rotation parameter.
+The alignment criteria is a weighted combination of per element vectors representing surface curvature, boundary directions, and optional user specified guide vectors.
+These three vector components can be thought of as independent channels that get mixed together.

 Curvature